Dirty Gold

 Dirty Gold is the debut studio album by American rapper Angel Haze.
 It was released on December 30, 2013, by Island Records and Republic Records.
-The 12-song effort features production from Markus Dravs, Mike Dean, Greg Kurstin, Malay, Rudimental and A Tribe Called Red, and a track written by Australian singer-songwriter Sia.
+The 12-song effort features production from Markus Dravs, Mike Dean, Greg Kurstin, Malay, Rudimental and the Halluci Nation, and a track written by Australian singer-songwriter Sia.
 The album was supported by two singles: "Echelon (It's My Way)" and "Battle Cry" featuring Sia; along with the promotional single, "No Bueno".

 Background

-In July 2012, Angel Haze released their EP Reservation for free online.
+In July 2012, Angel Haze released her EP Reservation for free online.
 It was met with critical acclaim, receiving an 88/100 score at Metacritic.
-On the same year, they took part in the BET Hip Hop Awards' Cypher.
-They were also featured on Funk Volume artist Dizzy Wright's mixtape Free SmokeOut Conversations, on the remixed track for "Can't Trust Em".
-On their 2012 mixtape Classick, Haze recorded a cover of Eminem’s 2002 song, "Cleanin' Out My Closet".
+On the same year, she took part in the BET Hip Hop Awards' Cypher.
+She was also featured on Funk Volume artist Dizzy Wright's mixtape Free SmokeOut Conversations, on the remixed track for "Can't Trust Em".
+On her 2012 mixtape Classick, Haze recorded a cover of Eminem’s 2002 song, "Cleanin' Out My Closet".
 Earbuddy's John Downey wrote, "Haze’s take on Slim Shady’s classic tune might be the superior product."
-It was announced that Universal Republic Records was going defunct, making artists, including Haze, move from its roster to the revived Republic Records.